MartinThoma/MartinThoma.github.io/content/2018-11-19-down-jackets.md

 Some jackets you can package it really well where the chest pocket doubles as a stuffsack.

+## Features

+* Buttons to close: nice for ventilation and as an alternative in case the zipper breaks
+* Pockets: Front-hip, front-breast, inside - especially the inside one might be important for water or electronic devices!
+* Draw chords: At the bottom of the jacket to prevent cold air from comming in
+* Elastic part at the hand to make sure it closes well

 ## Overview

 The ones with <span style="background-color: #c9f8c9;">green background color</span> were recommended for Nepal.

+Self-Stowing Pocket = Self-pocketing: Some jackets come with an inner pocket in which you can pack itself.
+Some, like the Arc'teryx Jackets, are meant to be self-pocketed into the arms.

 <table class="table">
     <tr>